inoio/solrs/README.md

 4. total average resonse time

 The response time is measured using a configured test query (per collection).
 A dedicated test query is used, because user queries can have very different performance characteristics, so that most often it would even be hard for an application to classify them.
 With the dedicated test query you can control what is used to measure response time.

-Servers then are considered "fast", when the response time is <= the average response time of all servers.
+Servers are considered "fast" when the response time is <= the average response time of all servers.
 This is the default, you can also override this (by specifying a `filterFastServers` function).

 Because nobody likes log spamming and burning CPU time while everybody else is sleeping, the test query is not executed with a fixed rate.<br/>